ellenxtan/ellenxtan.github.io/index.md

 I had been a Graduate student researcher at [NRG Oncology](https://www.nrgoncology.org/) during my PhD.
 I interned at [Eli Lilly and Company](https://www.lilly.com/) in summer 2021 working with [Shu Yang](https://shuyang.wordpress.ncsu.edu/) and [Ilya Lipkovich](https://scholar.google.com/citations?user=m4bEhasAAAAJ&hl=en).
 I also worked with [Timothy Girard](https://ccm.pitt.edu/?q=content/girard-timothy) at Department of Critical Care Medicine, University of Pittsburgh.

 I enjoy volunteering.
-As well as being am a weekly cat care volunteer at [Humane Animal Rescue](https://www.humaneanimalrescue.org/), I am a pro-bono consultant at [Fourth River Solutions](http://www.fourthriversolutions.org/) for local businesses in Pittsburgh.
+As well as being am a weekly cat care volunteer at [Humane Animal Rescue](https://www.humaneanimalrescue.org/), I was a pro-bono consultant at [Fourth River Solutions](http://www.fourthriversolutions.org/) for local businesses in Pittsburgh.
 I worked as a data science project reviewer in a global team at [DataKind](https://www.datakind.org/) to help identify impactful and innovative proposals that will help spur inclusive growth during the pandemic in summer 2020.

 <!-- ## Education